raspberrypi/documentation/configuration/nfs.md

 A **Network File System** (NFS) allows you to share a directory located on one networked computer with other computers or devices on the same network.
 The computer where the directory is located is called the **server**, and computers or devices connecting to that server are called **clients**.
 Clients usually `mount` the shared directory to make it a part of their own directory structure.
 The shared directory is an example of a shared resource or network share.

-For smaller networks, an NFS is perfect for creating a simple NAS (Network-attached Storage) in a Linux/Unix environment.
+For smaller networks, an NFS is perfect for creating a simple NAS (Network-attached storage) in a Linux/Unix environment.

 An NFS is perhaps best suited to more permanent network-mounted directories, such as `/home` directories or regularly-accessed shared resources.
 If you want a network share that guest users can easily connect to, Samba is better suited to the task.
 This is because tools to temporarily mount and detach from Samba shares are more readily available across old and proprietary operating systems.